GetStream/stream-video-js/packages/react-sdk/README.md

 ## Roadmap

-### 0.1 milestone
+### 0.2 milestone

+- [ ] Fast-reconnects
-- [ ] Call session migration
+- [ ] Enhanced SDK build system (rollup)
 - [ ] Hardware-accelerated video encoding on supported platforms

-### 0.2 milestone
-- [ ] Composite layout for streaming and recording
+- [ ] React hooks for permissions management
-- [ ] Dynascale: turn off incoming video when the browser is in the background
-- [ ] Performance and bundle-size optimizations
-- [ ] Typescript generics enhancements
-- [ ] Logging 2.0
 - [ ] E2E testing platform
 - [ ] Increase test coverage

 ### 0.3 milestone

+- [ ] Performance and bundle-size optimizations
+- [ ] Typescript generics enhancements
 - [ ] Video and audio filters
+- [ ] Dynascale: turn off incoming video when the browser is in the background
+- [ ] Dynascale 2.0 (codecs, f resolution switches, resolution webrtc handling)
-- [ ] Transcriptions
+- [ ] Call analytics / stats
-- [ ] Closed captions
+- [ ] Logging 2.0

 ### 0.4 milestone

 - [ ] Enhanced UI components and theming
+- [ ] Composite layout for streaming and recording
 - [ ] Break-out rooms
 - [ ] Waiting rooms
+- [ ] Transcriptions
+- [ ] Closed captions

 ## Contributing

 - How can I submit a sample app?
   - Apps submissions are always welcome. 🥳 Open a PR with a proper description and we'll review it as soon as possible.
 - Spot a bug 🕷 ?
   - We welcome code changes that improve the apps or fix a problem.
 Please make sure to follow all best practices and add tests if applicable before submitting a Pull Request on Github.